-In the Board's first quarterly transparency reports, published in October 2021 (page 11), in the wake of disclosures around its cross-check program, Meta agreed to provide information about the wider context which may be relevant to the Board's case decisions.
-In this report we committed to provide further analysis in our transparency reporting on whether Meta is fulfilling this commitment.
+In the Board's first quarterly transparency reports, published in October 2021 (page 11), we explained that in the wake of disclosures around its cross-check program, Meta agreed to provide information about the wider context which may be relevant to the Board's case decisions.
+In that report we committed to provide further analysis in our subsequent transparency reporting on whether Meta is fulfilling this commitment.